FransBouma/InjectableGenericCameraSystem/Cameras/Greedfall/ReadMe.md

 v1.0.0: (13-sep-2019) First release

 ### How to use
 Read the enclosed readme.txt for details, really!
-Run the game as **administrator** otherwise it won't work.

-### EULA
-To use these camera tools, you have to comply to the following:
-If you ask me a question which is answered in the enclosed readme.txt, so i.o.w. you didn't read it at all, you owe me a new AAA game.
-Easy, right?

 ### Acknowledgements
 This camera uses [MinHook](https://github.com/TsudaKageyu/minhook) by Tsuda Kageyu.